UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to retrieve a keyword, so that I can see its details.

   Acceptance criteria:
-  - [ ] I can retrieve a keyword by its id
   - [ ] I can retrieve a keyword by its name

 - [ ] 13 - Retrieve all keywords